DataDog/hiring-engineers/answers-updated.md

 > **Note:**
-I tried running the code in a Python script using the Datadog library and the ```initialize``` and ```api``` modules, as shown in the [documentation](https://docs.datadoghq.com/api/v1/dashboards/); however, after installing the necessary packages in the Vagrant and running the script, I did not see my Timeboard created in the Dashboards List.
+I tried running the code in a Python script using the Datadog library and the ```initialize``` and ```api``` modules, as shown in the [documentation](https://docs.datadoghq.com/api/v1/dashboards/); however, after installing the necessary packages in the Vagrant and running the script, I did not see my Timeboard created in the Dashboard List.
 I couldn't find any other documentation to resolve the issue, so I sent the request from Postman.

-Once the Timeboard is created, we can access the Dashboard from our Dashboards List on Datadog.
+Once the Timeboard is created, we can access the Dashboard from our Dashboard List on Datadog.
 We can also change the timeframe of our Timeboard to whatever range we want in order to get a better visualization.
 [Here](https://github.com/LLabonte94/datadog_screenshots/blob/main/Timeboard_5-minute.png) is our Timeboard with a 5-minute interval.

 > **Note:**
-I was not able to see the Hourly Rollup Sum of **my_metric** in the 5-minute interval, so I adjusted the timeframe to a 1-hour interval as seen [here](https://github.com/LLabonte94/datadog_screenshots/blob/main/Timeboard_1-hour.png).
+I was not able to see the Hourly Rollup Sum of **my_metric** in the 5-minute, so I adjusted the timeframe to a [1-hour interval](https://github.com/LLabonte94/datadog_screenshots/blob/main/Timeboard_1-hour.png).

 The anomaly graph doesn't seem to have the gray band as show in the documentation.
 Strange.
 Lets notify a person of contact who can help us resolve this issue.
 To do this click the graph and a message box will appear which allows you to create a comment and send a notification to the person(s) of interest by using the "@" notation.
 [Here](https://github.com/LLabonte94/datadog_screenshots/blob/main/Notification-email.png) is a screenshot to help.